jakob-kanz/Tom-Hanks/README.md

 # Exploring Tom Hanks' career

 This project explores Tom Hanks' acting career using exploratory data analysis.
-I conducted this project to enhance the following skills using Pyhton:
+I conducted this project to enhance the following skills using Python:
   - Using an API to generate a dataset
   - Data Cleaning
   - Exploratory Data Analysis